kameshsampath/gloo-bgc-demo/README.md

 # Gloo Hybrid Cloud Demo
 A short tutorial/demo we will be deploying a simple colored hello world microservice and explore how to integrate the service running on an on-premise VM with public cloud clusters using Istio.
 We will also leverage Gloo Mesh federation capabilites to unify the Istio clusters to provide better interoprablity between the clusters and VM.

+Check the [HTML documentation](https://kameshsampath.github.io/gloo-hybrid-cloud-demo/) that walks you step step in setting up and running the exercises by yourself.

 ## What we wil be doing as part of this demo ?

 - [x] Setup Kubernetes clusters on three public clouds